will-me-me/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 5-print_numbers.c prints all the number between 0 and 10 The 6-print_numberz.c prints number between 0-10
-The 7-print_tebahpla.c print the alphabets in a reverse manner
+The 7-print_tebahpla.c print the alphabets in a reverse manner The 8-print_base16.c prints number of base 16
+The 9-print_comb.c prits all posible combination of single digits number